 Therefore, if you are on the cusp of a defined marital term recognized by Florida, it is important to understand the repercussions of filing too soon or filing too late based upon your interests.
 For instance, if you have been married for 16 years and 8 months, and are likely to be held responsible for alimony, it may be financially significant to file as quickly as possible, as to ensure you do not fall within the long term marital presumption making the burden of proof more difficult on the recipient party.
 In contrast, if you are likely entitled to an alimony award in the same term marriage, you may wish to place a hold on filing your divorce petition until you reach the 17 year mark.

-Although certain dates may seem insignificant, there are requirements under Florida Statute that must be adhered to and evidence of specific dates will aid your Pensacola Divorce Attorney argue certain claims in your case and protect your rights during the divorce process.
+Although certain dates may seem insignificant, there are requirements under Florida Statute that must be adhered to and evidence of specific dates will aid your attorney argue certain claims in your case and protect your rights during the divorce process.